First Amendment tests and doctrines

 Prior restraint is a form of censorship in which a government reviews the content of materials and then prevents their publication.
 (Section 4 of this web / textbook is devoted to prior restraint issues).
 In the US, the UK and other common law nations, this is one of the least tolerable government actions for speech, press or other expressive activity.

 Example: In Near v Minnesota, 1931, the state of Minnesota banned an irresponsibly published newspaper.
-The Supreme Court said that shutting down Near’s “Saturday Press” was an unconstitutional prior restraint.
-The newspaper could be sued for libel or other issues, but only after irresponsible articles were published.
+The Supreme Court said that shutting down J.M.
+Near’s “Saturday Press” was an unconstitutional prior restraint.
+The newspaper could be sued for libel, invasion of privacy or other unprotected categories of speech, but that could only occur after publication.
 Justice Charles Evans Hughes said:

 …the fact that liberty of press may be abused does not make any less necessary the immunity of the press from prior restraint … a more serious evil would result if officials could determine which stories can be published .

-Example: When a secret history of the Vietnam war called the “Pentagon Papers” was leaked to major newspapers in 1971, the US Dept. of Justice asked the courts to enjoin (order) them from publishing.
-In the landmark decision, New York Times v US, the Supreme Court sided with the newspapers.
+Example: When a secret history of the Vietnam war called the “Pentagon Papers” was leaked to major newspapers in 1971, the US Dept. of Justice asked the courts to enjoin (stop) publication.
+In the New York Times v US decision, the Supreme Court sided with the newspapers.
 Justice Hugo Black said:

 The press was (protected in the Constitution) to serve the governed, not the governors.
 The Government’s power to censor the press was abolished so that the press would remain forever free to censure the Government.
 The press was protected so that it could bare the secrets of the government and inform the people.
 Only a free and unrestrained press can effectively expose deception in government.
 And paramount among the responsibilities of a free press is the duty to prevent any part of the government from deceiving the people and sending them off to distant lands to die of foreign fevers and foreign shot and shell.